IntelliOptima/KD-23-frontend/README.md

 Run the Backend!

-The program should be run in the develop branch
+The program should be run in the develop branch - git checkout develop

 Run the Frontend!

-The program should be run in the develop branch
+The program should be run in the develop branch - git checkout develop

 And enjoy ;)